sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 1. Go to [CloudWatch SAS Viya Metrics](reference.md) and expand the **By Metric** table.
 2. Locate the `go_memstats_alloc_bytes` metric.
-The table indicates that it is associated with the `container,job,namespace,node,pod,sas_service_base,service` dimensions.
+The table indicates that it is associated with the `'ClusterName,job,namespace,node,pod,sas_service_base,service` dimensions.
 3. From the AWS web console, navigate to CloudWatch.
 4. In the navigation bar on the left, choose `Metrics`.
 5. Select the `ContainerInsights/Prometheus` namespace.
-6. Select the tile with the `container,job,namespace,node,pod,sas_service_base,service` dimension.
+6. Select the tile with the `'ClusterName,job,namespace,node,pod,sas_service_base,service` dimension.
 A table appears that lists all of the metrics associated with that dimension.
 7. Locate the `go_memstats_alloc_bytes` metric.
 8. Click on the arrow next to the metric and select `Search for this only`.